-Italy quake death toll hits 267, state funeral planned
+Italy quake death toll hits 281, state funeral planned

 "We don't know, and we might never know, if the number of missing that we knew about actually corresponds to the people who were actually under the rubble."

 The foreigners who died in the disaster included six Romanians, a Spanish woman, a Canadian and an Albanian.
-The British embassy in Rome declined to comment on reports that three Britons, including a 14-year-old boy had died.
+Three British holidaymakers, including a 14-year-old boy, also died.

-The area is popular with holidaymakers and local authorities were struggling to pin down how many visitors were present when the quake hit.
+The area is popular with vacationers and local authorities were struggling to pin down how many visitors were present when the quake hit.

 The Romanian Foreign Ministry said 17 Romanians were still missing.

-Italy has a large Romanian community, and some of the victims were resident in the country.
+Italy has a large Romanian community, and some of the victims were residents in the country.

 The first funeral of a victim was held in Rome on Friday, for Marco Santarelli, the 28-year-old son of a senior state official, who died in the family's holiday home in Amatrice.